Constitution of the Croydon Area Gay Society

 1. The Society shall be called the Croydon Area Gay Society.

-ii.
-The positive representation in education and media of homosexuality and the lives of lesbian, gay and bisexual people.
+2.2 To work towards the positive representation in education and media of the lives of LGBT people.

-2.2.
-To organise and encourage a variety of social, cultural, recreational, and educational events in order to benefit the social life of the local gay community.
+2.4 To encourage a variety of social, cultural, recreational, and educational events to benefit the LGBT community in Croydon.

-2.3.
-To provide help and support for homosexual men and women in difficulties.
+2.5 To help and support LGBT people in difficulties.

-2.4.
-To participate fully with other community groups to ensure that the needs of homosexual people are taken into account at all levels.
+2.6 To work with other community groups to ensure that the needs of local LGBT people are taken into account at all levels.

 3.1 Shall be open to all who support the aims of the Society, and pay the subscription.